aantron/ocaml.org/data/planet/szacchiroli/ocaml-batteries-in-debian-unstable.md

 <p>In the meantime, a couple of days ago I've uploaded the Debian
 <a href="http://packages.debian.org/sid/ocaml-batteries-included"><strong>ocaml-batteries
 package</strong></a> to the unstable archive for the first time (it was only available from experimental thus far).
-It is an &ldquo;almost Beta&rdquo; release which you are <strong>encouraged to test</strong>
+It is an “almost Beta” release which you are <strong>encouraged to test</strong>
 both for packaging aspects and for having a feeling of what batteries will look like in its final shape.</p>
 <p>To <strong>get started</strong> just do the following:</p>